Leaflet/Leaflet/docs/_posts/2013-11-18-leaflet-0-7-released-plans-for-future.md

 You can check out the [detailed changelog](https://github.com/Leaflet/Leaflet/blob/master/CHANGELOG.md#07-dev-master) of what's already done over the recent months for 0.7 (about 90 improvements and bugfixes), but I'd like to mention some highlights:

 * Added the ability to **upscale tiles** to higher zoom levels (e.g. have zoom 19-20 when the source has 18 max).
 * Added support for **IE11 touch devices**.
-MS unexpectedly broke their pointer API compatibility between Developer Preview and final IE11 release, and we eventually rewrote quite a bit of code to make everything work smoothly across all IE versions (both dekstop & mobile), fixing a bunch of IE10 bugs along the way as well.
+MS unexpectedly broke their pointer API compatibility between Developer Preview and final IE11 release, and we eventually rewrote quite a bit of code to make everything work smoothly across all IE versions (both desktop & mobile), fixing a bunch of IE10 bugs along the way as well.
 * Officially **dropped IE6 support** (nobody cares anyway) and cleaned up/fixed IE7-8 styles.
 * Dropped the need for **IE conditional comment** when including Leaflet, making the snippet much simpler &mdash; all IE7/8-specific styles got simplified and moved to the main `leaflet.css` file.
 * Fixed an **obscure iOS7 memory leak** that crashed Safari when you tried to create several thousands of layers (e.g. markers for clustering).
 I still don't understand why it happens, but we managed to fix it with a bit of trickery.